mobibeam/nodiak/README.md

 ##Bucket instance attributes
 * ####.name
 >The name of the bucket in Riak as a `String`.

+* ####.namespace
+>The name of the bucket namespace for operations on CRDT types as a `String`.
+This option works as of Riak 2.0.0 and it require creation of the namespace before using riak-admin command.
+For more read [Setting Up Buckets to Use Riak Data Types](http://docs.basho.com/riak/latest/dev/using/data-types/#Setting-Up-Buckets-to-Use-Riak-Data-Types)

 * ####.props
 >An `Object` containing the Riak [bucket properties](http://wiki.basho.com/HTTP-Set-Bucket-Properties.html).
 Defaults to `{}`.